You Can Do It – One Day at a Time

 Go to Meetings

 All over the Memphis area, there are meetings: 365 days a year, morning, noon and night.
 The schedule for these meetings may be found in our meeting directory, available at every group or from our office, or on this web site.
 Take in as many meetings as you can; many long-sober AA’s suggest jump-starting your program by attending as many A.A. meetings as possible.

 For most of us, one particular A.A. group has become a unique haven for our sobriety, a place where we have many friends, where we can feel particularly safe in sharing exactly what’s going on with us today.
 This special place is known throughout the A.A. fellowship as the Home Group.

 In the Greater Memphis area, there are a number of large A.A. groups that meet several times each day, and there are smaller groups that meet from once to five times per week.
 You are encouraged to visit groups of different types before deciding where you feel most at home.
 Ultimately, involvement at the group level will be more important to you than the size of the group or how often it meets.
 Our A.A. experience tells us that giving away what we have been so freely given is fundamental to our continued sobriety, and we can always find many varied ways to be of service in our home groups.

 Get a Sponsor

 Your sponsor will listen to you and make suggestions based on his or her experience.
-S/he will not serve as a financial advisor, marriage counselor or psychologist, however.
-Sponsors are but experienced guides to the AA program of recovery: the Twelve Steps.
-Some AA groups will help you find a temporary sponsor; if you are not certain about your group’s practices regarding sponsorship, simply ask the chairperson after a meeting.
+However, they will not serve as a financial advisor, marriage counselor or psychologist.
+Sponsors are but experienced guides to the A.A. program of recovery: the Twelve Steps.
+Some A.A. groups will help you find a temporary sponsor; if you are not certain about your group’s practices regarding sponsorship, simply ask the chairperson after a meeting.

 Live One Day at a Time